 Averted with the scientific caste; Zoster is puny, compared to Zondag, though they are considered equal.
 Played straight again with Gorthan, which went toe-to-toe with a giant robot.

 The Xerbians have a variant, as the authority depends from the IQ: the higher it is, the greatest is your authority.
 That came to bite them back in the ass: pre-superpowered Xadhoom may have been the most intelligent Xerbian in history, but became the president when she was still too young and naive, and was the main force behind Xerba signing a commercial treaty with Evron.

 Bastard Boyfriend: Two pop out in PK2.
 One is Tyrrel Duckard, a droid from the XXIII century who was in a relationship with Lyla.
 When he reappears, he's gone crazy because the microcontration stopped time travel and trapped him in a jail where he had infiltrated on a mission.
-So he evaded and tried to force Lyla to go back to the future using a device that would have erased the whole continuity, and savagely attacked her when she refused.
-The second was Lucas, the ex-boyfriend of Stella Nice.
-He forced her to hide him in her house while his gang was fighting a war with another gang to gain control of the streets of Duckburg.
+So he escapes and tries to force Lyla to go back to the future using a device that would have erased the whole continuity, and savagely attacks her when she refuses.
+The second is Lucas, the former boyfriend of Stella Nice.
+He forces her to hide him in her house while his gang is fighting a war with another gang to gain control of the streets of Duckburg.

 Tyrrel is this even in the reboot, despite the completely different origins.
 Like Lyla, he was built by a genius in the XIX Century but he went insane and set their mansion on fire, leaving even Lyla (who was trying to save their creator) behind.
 When he finds her more than a century later, she has lost her memories and he transmits her some fake ones; when she recovers her true memories, she is enraged.